sarouarhossain/learndevops/linux/user_and_group.md

 `cat /etc/passwd` -> to see if user is created
 `id usernmame` -> to see the id of new user  . it will also show the groups this user is associated with.
 `sudo useradd -m -s /bin/bash username` -> create user with home directory and set default shell as bash.
 `sudo passwd username` -> to add the password for the user

+example:
+`sudo useradd -u 2000 container-user-0`
+`sudo groupadd -g 3000 container-group-0`
+`cut -d: -f1 /etc/passwd` -> to see all users

 ### adduser
 `adduser username` -> high level utility, not available in all distros.
 Will create account and home directory, then promt for password.